ubc-library-rc/intro-blockchain-research/content/participating-online.md

 ## Guiding Norms

-Keep in mind as we progress through this workshop, it's very high level content which combines both abstract and highly specific information.
+Keep in mind as we progress through this workshop, it contains very high level content which combines both abstract and highly specific information.

 The instructors expect you to have plenty of questions, and by vocalizing them, you are helping to guide this workshop to be as useful as possible.